QryptInc/strongswan/quickstart/README.md

+# Introduction

+This fork of strongswan includes Qrypt's BLAST plugin, providing the ability to use BLAST as an IKE in the IPsec protocol.
+The code is otherwise unchanged.

 # Abridged instructions

 These instructions are abridged from [our documentation for Nvidia](https://docs.qrypt.com/sdk/nvidia/).
 Scroll to the section "Build strongSwan with liboqs and Qrypt’s BLAST plugin" for the entire set of instructions that the two included scripts will execute.
+These scripts are located in the `quickstart` directory.

 # Build

-To build, run `build.sh` from this directory.
-This builds strongswan and our HSM plugin.
-The redis server should be run in a separate terminal using `redis-server`.
-You can insert dummy values by running the `redis_init.sh` script.
+To build, run `build.sh` from the `quickstart` directory.
+This builds strongswan and our BLAST plugin.

 The strongswan daemon can then be started and controlled as such: